cheapjack/LabFromAChip/docs/GettingStarted.md

 The first thing to do is to assemble your Foldscope.
 This takes some practice to get everything assembled and be comfortable viewing something.

-We've included a ready made glass microscope slide for you to 'test' your foldscope so make sure once assembled you [watch the glass slide tutorial](https://www.youtube.com/watch?v=z4qLuXhI3pI).
-The slides are labelled and the sample is random but ready to view.
-If you can resolve a clear image and take a picture on your smartphone camera then you are ready to start making your own slides.
+Fully fold out the included colour cardboard net; this contains all the foldscope components that you 'pop' out of the net and fold together with the magnetic lens couplers and lenses in the bubble wrap envelope.
+Unfold the instruction booklet and read both sides and follow the instructions to make your foldscope.

 There is an [online user guide](https://www.foldscope.com/user-guide) and [series of tutorials](https://www.foldscope.com/tutorials) on the official Foldscope website and their YouTube channel especially is super helpful.

-Fully fold out the included colour net and read both sides then follow alongwith the YouTube videos above to assemble and use your foldscope.

-## Back in Time ⌛

-When microscopes were first used people did not know what they were looking at; what was a new organism or an artefact of the lens or a tiny lump of grease from a finger?
-Early geneticists, long before they imagined 'seeing' a gene, would often ban them from the laboratory as unreliable.
-We've come a long way.

-In many ways the foldscope puts us back in time as we struggle (and it can be!) to see something.
-However you'll be surprised just how much you actually tacitly 'know' about what you are looking at.
-You'll intimately 'know' when you see the algae or a plant cell sample.
-Unlike laboratory 'scopes' your tiny hand movements and fiddling with your phone are very visible, you actually get to 'feel' when you are seeing something.
-This is a bit like Ian Hacking's idea of 'Intervening'; we 'see' with microscopes partly because of this awareness of how we are interacting with the sample.

->Remember, with microscopes we are mainly seeing light being **refracted** 'through' an organism when in our world we only ever really see light reflected off the surface of an object.
+We've included a ready made glass microscope slide for you to 'test' your foldscope so make sure once assembled you [watch the glass slide tutorial](https://www.youtube.com/watch?v=z4qLuXhI3pI) to help you test the microscope.
+The slides are labelled and the sample is randomly chosen from an amateur bilogists collectiong, typical of the slides you might find in a beginners or children's microscope kit, but ready to view and some of them even stained to help you see the structures.
+If you can resolve a clear image of this slide and take a picture on your smartphone camera then you are ready to start making your own slides with PDMS moulds.

 ## 📲
 ## Phone Viewing

 We have found that the [Phone Viewing Method](https://www.youtube.com/watch?v=0iRCceGCGus&feature=youtu.be) is the best way to to get images which isn't really made clear on the official guidance.
 You **can** hold it up to your eye and day light but really many of us love sharing our images with a phone so we'd like you to try get used to that.